metamn/react/content/blog/rapid-prototyping-for-graphql-apis/index.md

 What's left is Apollo, GraphCMS and AWS AppSync.

-Before checking them let's see how an ideal GraphQL backend should look like.
+Before checking them let's see how an ideal GraphQL API backend should look like.

 ## The ideal GraphQL API service

-An ideal solution would offer the following features:
+An ideal service would offer the following features:

 1. Visual Schema designer
 2. Automatic database generation based on the schema